 Mentorship is an invaluable part of graduate school.
 The mentor-mentee relationship forges camaraderie and creates a supportive community, thus aiding an individual's transformation into a successful graduate student.
 While mentees acquire an additional support network, mentors have the opportunity to share their experiences with early-stage graduate students and guide them through some of the challenges these students may face.
 In doing so, the mentors have the chance to give back to the community.
 It is in this spirit of fellowship that the Graduate School of Arts and Science has developed the GSAS Mentorship Program, which aims to enhance a graduate student's growth at NYU and facilitate student success.

-Please note that the Mentorship Program should not serve as a tutoring program for specific department-related coursework.
-It is meant to provide general personal and academic development by forming a relationship with a mentor who may or may not be outside of your program discipline.
+NOTE: The Mentorship Program should not serve as a tutoring program for specific department-related academic development.
+It is meant to provide general personal and professional development whilst forming a relationship with a mentor/mentee who may or may not be outside of your discipline and/or department.

 If you have any questions about the program, please contact us at email@example.com.